Local History Articles

-Each informative, history-packed story shares first-person accounts relating to Carpinteria's interesting and unique cultural heritage, covering many aspects of life and business in our beautiful and agriculturally rich coastal valley.
-From school days and summers at the beach to working the farms, packing houses, and small businesses downtown to dates at the local theatre and trips to the backcountry.
-Carpinterians growing-up here from the 1930s to the 1970s have shared their stories with our newsletter team to paint a picture of small-town life during that time.
-Enjoy!
+Each informative, history-packed story shares first-person accounts related to Carpinteria's cultural heritage, covering many aspects of life and business in the coastal valley.
+From school days and summers at the beach to working the farms, packing houses, and small businesses downtown, Carpinterians have shared their stories with our newsletter team to document and interpret the rich history of California's coast.

 The newsletter is a benefit of Society membership.
-To receive bi-monthly mailings of the newsletter, please consider becoming a member of the Carpinteria Valley Historical Society and support our efforts to preserve our local history!
-For more information on becoming a member click here.
+To receive bi-monthly mailings of the newsletter, please consider becoming a member of the Carpinteria Valley Museum of History and support our efforts to preserve our local history!

 The Historic Franklin Trail: Early Adventures in the Backcountry

 Remembering the Del Mar Theater and Beyond

 Back When They Were Service Stations: Carpinteria Gas Stations, 1920s-1970s.